 The lessons are aimed at three audiences: high school social studies students, college students in history-related courses, and adult learners in civic, religious and community groups.
 The documentary, "When the Levees Broke," was rated TV-14 when it was aired by HBO; the curriculum is intended for 11th and 12th grade high school students, college students and adults.

 The content of the curriculum can be used in ways that are consistent with national high school social studies standards and can be easily integrated into existing curricula.
-In addition, resources to support the use of the curriculum–including media content, supplementary educational materials, venues for community sharing and online professional development materials–are available to educators, students and community leaders from the "Teaching The Levees" Web site (www.teachingthelevees.com
+In addition, resources to support the use of the curriculum–including media content, supplementary educational materials, venues for community sharing and online professional development materials–are available to educators, students and community leaders from the "Teaching The Levees" Web site (www.teachingthelevees.com ).
+The "Teaching The Levees" package will be available for use during the 2007-2008 school year.

 "Teaching The Levees" is a collaboration of Teachers College, Columbia University, the Rockefeller Foundation and HBO Documentary Films.